International Studies (IS)

 Prereqs: Department Permission

-Capstone course required of all International Studies majors in their senior year.
+Capstone course required of all international studies majors in their senior year.
 Focuses on incorporating interdisciplinary training in global, regional, and issue emphases through oral and written presentations.
-(Spring only)
+Typically Offered: Spring.

 Tutoring and/or instructional services performed by advanced students under faculty supervision.
-(Spring only)
+Typically Offered: Spring.

 Credit arranged